-The cryptographic libraries RSA, EC and SHA-2 are delivery options.
-Therefore the TOE may come with free combinations of or without these libraries.
-In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
+The cryptographic libraries RSA, EC, SHA-2 and the Toolbox library are delivery options.
+Therefore the TOE may come with free combinations of or even without these libraries.
+In the case of coming without one or any combination of the cryptographic libraries RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
+The Toolbox library is no cryptographic library and provides no additional specific security functionality.
+End of note.